How much does a Tanzania safari cost? — honest overview

 Park entry fees — the surprise cost

-For a 7-day safari (Serengeti 3 nights, Ngorongoro 1 day, Tarangire 2 nights) you easily pay $300–400 per person in park fees alone.
-These are government costs — nobody bypasses them.
+For a typical 7-day safari (Serengeti + Ngorongoro + Tarangire) you easily pay $300–400 per person in park fees alone.
+These are government costs — nobody bypasses them. :::

 Accommodation: budget vs. luxury